Film Camera First Aid with PPP Repairs

 Pierro!
 A quick orientation question: when did you first start repairing cameras and how many do you think you've handled so far?

-I first started repairing cameras when i was about 15 and I’m now turning 24 this year - although the PPP Repairs brand has evolved over that time.
+I first started repairing film cameras when i was about 15 and I’m now turning 24 this year - although the PPP Repairs brand has evolved over that time.
 I started working on basic mechanical rangefinders such as Voigtlander vito B and Agfa Isolate as well as Kodak retinas, before moving up to SLRs.
 Then quickly moving onto high-end gear for example Hasselblads (including the Xpan) and Leicas .

 I am now repairing almost anything that uses film after building up a diverse knowledge of film cameras over the years.
 I saw the progress of the engineering and components used in a wide variety of analogue cameras which allowed me to advance in repairs - transferring knowledge from one camera to another - allowing me to modify and make parts where necessary.